imker25/gpsa/ReadMe.md

 }
 ```

 ## Geo Math Internals

-The Geografic calculations are done with the  ```haversine formula```  as descripted [here](http://www.movable-type.co.uk/scripts/latlong.html).
-My Impelemtaion will ignore atitute difference for distance bigger then 33 km, by checking the agular distance to be bigger then 0.3°.
-For smaller distances the program will add the atitute difference using the ```pythagoras theorem```.
+The Geografic calculations are done with the  ```haversine formula```  as described [here](http://www.movable-type.co.uk/scripts/latlong.html).
+My implementation will ignore altitude differences for distances bigger than 33km by checking the angular distance which in this case then is bigger than 0.3°.
+For smaller distances the program will add the altitude difference using the ```pythagoras theorem```.

 ## License

 gpsa is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
 May got some testfiles and ideas from [gpxgo](https://github.com/tkrajina/gpxgo/tree/master/test_files)